Bullpen Parlay Acquisition Company Announces Availability of Annual Report on Form 10-K

-/EIN News/ -- SAN FRANCISCO, March 30, 2023 (GLOBE NEWSWIRE) -- Bullpen Parlay Acquisition Company (Nasdaq: BPAC) (the “Company”) yesterday announced the filing of its annual report on Form 10-K for the fiscal year ended December 31, 2022 with the Securities and Exchange Commission on March 30, 2023.
-A copy of the annual report is available through the Company’s website, https://bullpenparlayacquisitioncompany.gcs-web.com.
+SAN FRANCISCO, March 30, 2023 (GLOBE NEWSWIRE) -- Bullpen Parlay Acquisition Company BPAC (the "Company") yesterday announced the filing of its annual report on Form 10-K for the fiscal year ended December 31, 2022 with the Securities and Exchange Commission on March 30, 2023.
+A copy of the annual report is available through the Company's website, https://bullpenparlayacquisitioncompany.gcs-web.com.
 Shareholders may receive a hard copy of the annual report free of charge upon request.
 This press release is being issued pursuant to Nasdaq Listing Rule 5250(d)(1)(C).

 About Bullpen Parlay Acquisition Company: